Titancube/Titancube/README.md

 - ⚡ Fun fact: ...
 -->

-# This person runs with banana as a fuel
+# This person runs with banana as fuel

-Interested in various things
+Oh yeah, also interested in various things

 ## Know / Mainly use